juju/docs/src/en/actions.md

-If you have an action that requires multiple lines, use YAML quoting to make sure the whitespace is not collapsed into one line, like in this example where `foo` is an action and the parameter `bar` is defined in the example `actions.yaml`, shown just after the example:
+If you have an action that requires multiple lines, use YAML quoting to make sure the whitespace is not collapsed into one line, like in this example where `foo` is an action and the parameter `bar` is defined in the `actions.yaml` file shown just after the example:

 ```bash
 juju run-action unit/0 foo bar="'firstline